Hanut Singh (soldier): Maha Vir Chakra

 Lieutenant Colonel Hanut Singh was commanding 17 Horse in Shakargarh Sector of the Western Front.
 On 16 December 1971, his regiment was inducted into the Basantar River bridgehead and took up positions ahead of the infantry.
 The enemy launched a number of armoured attacks in strength on 16 and 17 December.
 Undeterred by enemy medium artillery and tank fire, Lieutenant Colonel Hanut Singh moved from one threatened sector to another with utter disregard for his personal safety.
 His presence and cool courage inspired his men to remain steadfast and perform commendable acts of gallantry.

 Second Lieutenant Arun Khetarpal, also from Hanut's regiment, was posthumously awarded the Param Vir Chakra for the same battle.

 Hanut was promoted to major general on 8 April 1983, and to lieutenant general on 30 December 1985.
 He subsequently commanded II Corps during Operation Brasstacks, when India almost went to war with Pakistan.

 He is the only indian soldier whose bravery and valour was appreciated by Pakistan by giving him the title Fakhr-e-Hind after 1971 war.

 Post-retirement

 Upon retirement, he chose to live in Dehradun, to spend the rest of his life reading books and meditating in Shiv Balyogi Ashram dedicating his life to meditation.
-He passed on 11 April 2015 during a meditation session at the Ashram.
+He died 11 April 2015 during a meditation session at the Ashram.
 The Indian Army announced plans for the construction of a war memorial in his memory, which will come up in Jasol.